jaredmpayne/seraph/README.md

 ## About

 This project is a work-in-progress.
-It was originally a library for SFML 2, but has recently been updated for SFML 3.
+It was originally written for SFML 2, but has recently been updated to SFML 3.

 I'm currently working towards it being header-only because: